brunokoga/Montevideo/bestiary3_dir/rakshasa.md

 Each maharaja is unique, the process of its evolution granting it strengths and weaknesses that differentiate the being from all before it.
 Over its lifetimes, its path teaches it myriad lessons and grants distinctive powers.
 A typical maharaja is a master of divination, enchantment, and illusion.
 Other maharajas master various other techniques, such as necromancy or conjuration.
 As a maharaja continues to grow in malignant might, its powers outstrip those even of its peers.
 It might ultimately ascend to the rank of rajadhiraja—a king of kings.

 Even more so than the maharajas, the rajadhirajas are unique beings.
 A rajadhiraja is never lower than CR 21—most have additional racial Hit Dice beyond the standard maharaja.
 Each additional racial Hit Die granted increases the rakshasa's CR by +1, but also increases its effective sorcerer caster level by +1 and grants a new spell-like ability that follows that rakshasa's personal theme and philosophy.
-A rajadhiraja that fancies itself a master of space and time might gain the ability to use _ [greater teleport](spells/teleport#_teleport-greater)_ three times per day or the use of _ [time stop](spells/timeStop#_time-stop)_ once per day, while one who sees itself as a master of forms might gain the ability to use _ [shapechange](spells/shapechange#_shapechange)_ once per day or _ [polymorph](spells/polymorph#_polymorph)_ at will.
+A rajadhiraja that fancies itself a master of space and time might gain the ability to use _ [greater teleport](spell_dir/teleport#_teleport-greater_ three times per day or the use of _ [time stop](spell_dir/timeStop#_time-stop_ once per day, while one who sees itself as a master of forms might gain the ability to use _ [shapechange](spell_dir/shapechange#_shapechange_ once per day or _ [polymorph](spell_dir/polymorph#_polymorph_ at will.
 A master of combat might instead gain additional damaging spell-like abilities.
 The type of new spell-like abilities the rakshasa gains can be selected as needed—8th- and 9th-level spells should be usable once per day, 5th- through 7th-level spells usable three times per day, and spells lower than 5th level at will, though even these guidelines can be adjusted as you see fit to make a more interesting rajadhiraja.

 The cycle of reincarnation and the faint memories it imparts provide rajadhirajas with the distinct power to manipulate life and death according to this cycle.
 A rajadhiraja can use its mastery of reincarnation to alter these cycles for other creatures, and as a result, all rajadhirajas gain the following special ability in addition to their other powers.

-_ [Reincarnate](spells/reincarnate#_reincarnate) (Su)_: Once per day as a standard action, a rajadhiraja can bring a dead creature back to life as if using the _ [reincarnate](spells/reincarnate#_reincarnate)_ spell, except that the target must have been dead less than 1 day and can have been killed by a death effect.
-As with any effect that restores life to a creature, the reincarnating creature can choose not to be reincarnated if it wishes, but if it does allow the effect to happen, it returns to life at full capacity, as if restored via _ [true resurrection](spells/trueResurrection#_true-resurrection) _in a new form.
+_ [Reincarnate](spell_dir/reincarnate#_reincarnate) (Su_: Once per day as a standard action, a rajadhiraja can bring a dead creature back to life as if using the _ [reincarnate](spell_dir/reincarnate#_reincarnate_ spell, except that the target must have been dead less than 1 day and can have been killed by a death effect.
+As with any effect that restores life to a creature, the reincarnating creature can choose not to be reincarnated if it wishes, but if it does allow the effect to happen, it returns to life at full capacity, as if restored via _ [true resurrection](spell_dir/trueResurrection#_true-resurrection _in a new form.
 Some rajadhirajas slay their own allies in combat, then use this ability to in order to allow the allies to continue the battle in a new body.
 The new form granted by this effect can be any form within one size category of the dead creature's original size—the exact form of this new body is chosen by the rajadhiraja.
-Use the results listed in the _Core Rulebook_ for the _ [reincarnate](spells/reincarnate#_reincarnate)_ spell as guidelines for determining the new body's physical ability score adjustments.
+Use the results listed in the _Core Rulebook_ for the _ [reincarnate](spell_dir/reincarnate#_reincarnate_ spell as guidelines for determining the new body's physical ability score adjustments.

 # Rakshasa, Marai